 Santorini International Airport (JTR), or Thira Airport, is the main gateway when arriving by air to Santorini.
 The airport is located about 6 km southeast of the island’s capital, Fira.
 A nice, smaller airport that offers basic services.

-Especially during the peak tourist season (April to October), Santorini can be reached from many European cities including Vienna, Frankfurt, London, Prague and other cities.
-From Vienna you can get the best price for tickets – from € 160.
+Especially in the high season (April to October), Santorini can be reached from many European cities including Vienna, Frankfurt, London, Prague and other cities.

 Athens International Airport (AIA)